 Free Meals with Canada’s First Pay What You Can Toronto Restaurant

-He coaxes folks into taking a loaf of bread from the bins lining the front of the stand, and waves off a guy who tries to buy a coconut water with a “That’s for you, manChef Jagger Gordon’s mission started in 2014 when he witnessed the copious amount of food going to waste after every catering gig.
-He knew there had to be a better solution and decided to open up a pop up kitchen in the Trinity Bellwood Park, on Queen Street West in Toronto to test his theory.
-Within 3 hours, Jagger served over 300 meals to the community for free with food that would have otherwise been destined for the landfill.
-His theory was recognized with this test and his need to continue to feed those less fortunate became his mission in life.”
+Jagger Gordon’s mission began in 2014 after he witnessed the copious amount of food going to waste following every catering gig he hosted with his catering company, Jagger Gordon Catering.
+He saw a problem and knew there had to be a more efficient way of dealing with our food wastage issue.
+To test his theory, Jagger decided to open up a pop up kitchen in the Trinity Bellwood Park, on Queen Street West in Toronto.
+Within three hours, he served over 300 meals to the community for free with food that would have otherwise been destined for the landfill.
+His theory was recognized by this simple test and his deep desire to feed those less fortunate became his vision and mission in life…Feed Families was born.

 Food Saved From Landfills